mwojnars/hypertag/core/README_draft.md

 ## Blocks

-Every Hypertag script consists of a list of **blocks**.
+A Hypertag script consists of a list of **blocks**.
 During parsing, blocks are first **translated** into Hypertag's native Document Object Model (DOM), and then the DOM undergoes **rendering** to produce a document string in a target language.
 Typically, the target language is HTML (see `hypertag.HyperHTML`) or XHTML,